feifeibear/long-context-attention/README.md

 2. For A100, L40, hardware that supports FA v2, ring_flash_attn uses FA v2.

 3. For hardware such as NPUs that does not support FA, use torch to implement attention computation.
-In this case, there is no need to install `flash_attn`, and you should apply `LongContextAttention(ring_impl_type="basic", attn_type=AttnType.TORCH)`.
+In this case, there is no need to install `flash_attn`, and you should apply `LongContextAttention(ring_impl_type="basic", attn_type=AttnType.TORCH)`. *Note: the backward pass is not supported for AttnType.TORCH.*

 Option 1: pip install